• Skip to primary navigation

 • ⅓ cup walnuts or almonds, finely chopped

-• 1 tbsp maple syrup or agave nectar, to taste
+• 1 tablespoon maple syrup or agave nectar, to taste

-• 2 tbsp lemon juice or lime juice, to taste
+• 2 tablespoon lemon juice or lime juice, to taste

 Instructions